Aliases for SCN2B Gene

 GeneCards Summary for SCN2B Gene

-SCN2B (Sodium Channel, Voltage Gated, Type II Beta Subunit) is a Protein Coding gene.
-Diseases associated with SCN2B include scn2b-related familial atrial fibrillation and atrial fibrillation, familial, 14.
-Among its related pathways are Developmental Biology and Activation of cAMP-Dependent PKA.
+SCN2B (Sodium Voltage-Gated Channel Beta Subunit 2) is a Protein Coding gene.
+Diseases associated with SCN2B include atrial fibrillation, familial, 14 and scn2b-related familial atrial fibrillation.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Cardiac conduction.
 GO annotations related to this gene include sodium channel regulator activity and voltage-gated sodium channel activity involved in cardiac muscle cell action potential.
 An important paralog of this gene is MPZL1.

 UniProtKB/Swiss-Prot for SCN2B Gene